Introduction: Octagonal Greenhouse

 At this point my son and I moved the structure out to the foundation.
 I secured the structure to the concrete with Tapcon screws.
 The screws are great, because they come with the masonry bit to punch the pilot hole for the screws.

 Picture number two is a top view of the ridge block/compression ring that joins the rafters.
 I wasn't sure how tall I needed it, because I actually made it before drawing out any plans.
 I went with 7" in case my glue-up wasn't the greatest and I needed to trim the ends.
 I used double rows of biscuits and Titebond III.
 The glue-up was good and I left the entire length.
 I cut a reverse chamfer in the ends of the rafters that join to the corners of the ridge block.
-If you want more details on how I did this, I will remake the ends of the rafters and take pictures on how this was accomplished on the table saw.

 The ends were joined by driving a screw from the lower inside and the upper outside.
 The rafter tails were joined with Simpson Strong Ties.
 I wound up buying new Green Douglas Fir for the rafters.